MusaOzcetin/IPE/program_finder_logic.md

 3. gpt_evaluate:

    - Using the filtered set plus slot field_interest, let GPT select the best-fitting programs based on the program title and “Program overview”/“Acquired skills” text, without an explicit ranking formula.
+   - After finishing the evaluation, immediately proceed with step 4.
+Do not output your internal evaluation process.

 4. present_table:

-   - Present up to three programs (0–3 allowed) using fields listed in program.find.present.fields.
+   - Output up to three programs (0–3 allowed) using fields listed in program.find.present.fields.
    - Titles and URLs must be copied verbatim from the candidate object; drop any row that fails identity validation (title/url mismatch).

 No-candidate behavior: